KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

     Pinned columns example.

-The "expand/collapse" functionality will add a + and - button in your rows, in order to easily aggregate your data.
+The **"expand/collapse"** functionality will add a + and - button in your rows, in order to easily aggregate your data.
-In the widget menu you will also find the expandall/collapse all buttons, in order to reset closing or opening your whole widget.
+In the widget menu you will also find the expand all/collapse all buttons, in order to reset closing or opening your whole widget.

 Be aware that to use this functionality columns subtotal should be selected.
 If not the functionality check will enable it automatically.